 There are a number of ways in which advice can be sought within College, and from related services within the University.
-For more information, please read the relevant sections of the Student Handbook.
+For more information, please see the Student Handbook.

 Personal Tutors and College Advisers

-Each undergraduate is allotted a Personal Tutor, and each graduate student is allocated a College Adviser who is available for general consultation on any problems, academic or personal.
+Each undergraduate is allocated a Personal Tutor, and each graduate student is allocated a College Adviser who is available for general consultation on any problems, academic or personal.

-Students seeking general help or advice may always consult the Principal, their College Adviser / Personal Tutor or any member of the Senior Common Room, especially the Vice-Principal, the Senior Tutor, the Dean, the Chaplain, or the Academic Registrar.
+Students seeking general help or advice may always consult the Principal, their Personal Tutor/College Adviser or any member of the Senior Common Room, especially the Vice-Principal, the Senior Tutor, the Dean, the Chaplain, or the Academic Registrar.
 Either telephone, email, or leave a note in the staff pigeon-holes at the Lodge; the member of staff will then suggest a time to meet.

-Disability support is a collaborative approach including DAS, the college and the department, for graduates the lead responsibility for maintaining oversight of disability arrangements is the department/faculty while for undergraduates it is the college.
+Disability support is a collaborative approach including the DAS, the College and the department; for graduates the lead responsibility for maintaining oversight of disability arrangements is the department/faculty while for undergraduates it is the College.

 The College Nurse, Caroline Smith, is available for anyone who has a medical need as well as to listen in confidence to other concerns that may arise.
 The nurse has a drop-in surgery in Wolfson Building Room G04 weeks 0-9 inclusive in each term.
 You can also make an appointment to see one of the College doctors.
-Times of the drop-in surgeries are given in Part D - Advice and Help section of the Student Handbook, together with information about other medical services.
+Times of the drop-in surgeries are given in the Student Handbook, together with information about other medical services.